dustproject/dust/README.md

 │   ├── programs           // default programs installed on entities
 │   └── dustkit            // client SDK to built apps in DUST └── apps
-    ├── dustkit-playground // a playground to iterate on apps with dustkit └── player-position    // an example app
+    └── dustkit-playground // a playground to iterate on apps with dustkit
 ```

 To understand the relationship between programs and apps, have a look at [PROGRAMS.md](./PROGRAMS.md).